 My experience as a therapist working with people facing serious challenges has taught me that we all are the foremost experts in our own lives.
 When working with others, together we can best understand problems within social / cultural contexts of gender, race, and ethnic background.

 In private practice, I work primarily with adults dealing with life-direction challenges affected by anxiety, depression, self-doubt or fear.

 * * *

-Most recently I have brought learnings from Mindfulness-Based Stress Reduction into my work.
-MBSR teaches practices of mindful meditation and movement, in ways that help people deal more effectively with stress-related health problems.
-Mindfulness offers ways to step back from problem stories and rumination, and gain a larger, kinder perspective and appreciation of what's possible in our lives in the face of serious challenges.
-Trained as a 'narrative therapist' in grad school, I now found mindfulness meditation to be greatly influential in my work with people.
-For this reason, I completed training at the UCSD Center for Mindfulness to become certified as a MBSR Instructor.
-My clients often find mindfulness practices to be supportive tools in therapy.
+Most recently, as a certified MBSR instructor, I have brought learnings from Mindfulness-Based Stress Reduction into my work.
+MBSR teaches mindfulness meditation and movement to help people deal more effectively with stress-related health problems.
+Mindfulness and self-compassion practices offer ways to step back from anxiety and rumination, and gain a larger, kinder perspective and appreciation of what's possible by living moment to moment, even in the face of serious challenges.